evilC/OneSwitch-Utilities/README.md

-#OneSwitch-Pulse
+#OneSwitch-Utilities

-A Utility to send pulses to a virtual joystick.
+A Set of Utilities to help disabled / impaired people use computers

 Funded by OneSwitch - http://oneswitch.org.uk